 – Payment of Rent

 – ‘Zero Tolerance’ Rent Arrears Policy

 At this appointment you will be required to pay a further two weeks rent, along with your bond.

-Your bond is to be a Bank Cheque or Money Order, made payable to the RTBA (Residential Tenancies Bond Authority).
+Your bond if not paid by EasyBondpay, is to be a Bank Cheque or Money Order, made payable to the RTBA (Residential Tenancies Bond Authority).
 We are unable to accept personal cheques or cash.
 If you are unsure of your bond amount, please contact your Property Manager.

 At this appointment you will be provided with two copies of your Condition Report.
 This Condition Report is prepared by our Property Managers, along with countless photos of the property.
 While we pride ourselves on being thorough in these reports, we are limited in the time we have to prepare them.
 We ask that before you start moving into the property, you review this Condition Report and make any changes that are required.
 You have three business days to return your Condition Report with changes to our office, along with any additional photos you would like to submit.
 It is very important that you return the Condition Report with your changes, as if it is not returned then the original Condition Report will be used at the Final Inspection of your tenancy, regardless of whether you agree to the original report or not.